 The Artifact Evaluation process is run by a separate committee whose task is to assess how the artifacts support the work described in the papers.
 The submission of an artifact is voluntary and will not influence the final decision regarding the papers (which is obviously enforced because the artifacts are submitted after the notification of acceptance has been sent out).
-Notification about the outcome of the Artifact Evaluation and reviews including suggestions for improving the artifacts will be distributed before the deadline for the final version of the paper, such that the outcome can be mentioned in the paper and the final artifact can be uploaded for inclusion in DARTS.
+Notification about the outcome of the Artifact Evaluation and reviews including suggestions for improving the artifacts will be distributed before the deadline for the final version of the paper.

 A submitted artifact should be consistent with the associated paper.
 It should be so well documented that it is accessible for a general computer scientist with an interest in the research area, who has read the associated paper.